What Is GDPR And What Does It Means To Businesses?

-GDPR legislation is scheduled to be fully enforced from May 25, 2018.
-Just like any legislation of its proportion, it is expected that there will be profound changes in various sectors.
+GDPR legislation was fully enforced from May 25, 2018.
+Just like any legislation of its proportion, it was expected that there will be profound changes in various business sectors.

-Unarguably, GDPR meaning and relevance is bound to bring about changes in the processes of business and the efficacy of marketing efforts.
+Unarguably, GDPR is bound to bring about changes in the processes of business and the efficacy of marketing efforts.

-While this law is designed to ensure the protection of the personal information from any form of violation or exploitation.
-Saying that it is expected that there would be a tremendous impact on various businesses and marketers as well.
+While this law is designed to ensure the protection of personal information from any form of violation or exploitation, it is expected that there will be a tremendous impact on various businesses and marketers as well.

 When you explore the provisions of the legislation, you will begin to discover that the law provides ironclad protection for personal information rights.

-DPR which stands for Data protection regulation was used to protect individuals’ information.
-However, the failure of this legislation to meet up with the emerging demands of digitalization necessitated the need for the introduction of General data protection regulation GDPR.
+DPR which stands for Data Protection Regulation was used to protect individual’s information.
+However, the failure of this legislation to meet up the emerging demands of digitalization brought the need for the introduction of the General Data Protection Regulation – GDPR.

-Unlike the former legislation, this new legislation is well equipped to meet the demands of information technology while ensuring that personal information right of individuals is not violated.
+Unlike the former legislation, this new legislation is well equipped to meet the demands of information technology while ensuring that the personal information rights of individuals are not violated.

-The emphasis of the new legislation is on the consent of individuals before use of information for any purpose whatsoever.
+The emphasis of the legislation was on the consent of individuals before the use of their information for any purpose whatsoever.

-Unsurprisingly, the reason why businesses extract and process personal information without consent is to bolster the efficiency of the business’s marketing effort and to generate more profit.
+Unsurprisingly, the reason why businesses extract and process personal information without consent is to bolster the efficiency of their marketing effort and to generate more profit.

 Therefore, this new law has made it imperative for businesses to seek the consent of customers.